-Although Chesswood is providing Case Funding with funds for its initial financing, and the initial financing for Windset is being accessed through Pawnee's credit facilities, the long-term success of Case Funding and Windset will require that each obtains external financing on acceptable terms, and a significant amount of the portion of Pawnee's facility which can be used for Windset has already been used as a result of Windset's greater than expected rate of growth.
+Although Chesswood is providing Case Funding with funds for its initial financing, and the initial financing for Windset is being accessed through Pawnee's credit facilities and financing from Chesswood, the long-term success of Case Funding and Windset will require that each obtains external financing on acceptable terms, and a significant amount of the portion of Pawnee's facility which can be used for Windset has already been used as a result of Windset's greater than expected rate of growth.
 There can be no assurance that external financing will be available.

-Among other factors, potential changes in U.S. banking regulation or regulatory policy or in U.S. bank lending practices may impact upon the availability of financing from U.S. regulated financial institutions.
+Among other factors, potential changes in U.S. banking regulation or regulatory policy or in U.S. bank lending practices may impact upon the availability of financing for Windset and Case Funding from U.S. regulated financial institutions, and may impact upon the ability of Pawnee to renew its credit facility.